 A common scenario for a Teamup Calendar is each person within a team having their own sub-calendar.
 The manager or coordinator of the team would ideally have access to all the sub-calendars.
 Each of the team members can be set up to view or modify only certain sub-calendars or only their own sub-calendar.
-When someone adds or updates an event, the name of the link used to do so is visible in the event footer.
-See a use case example here.

 How to customize access permissions